Doc077/melonly-core/README.md

 ## Running Application

-Once your project has been created you can run it on the local server with `npm start`:
+Once your project has been created you can start it on the local server using `npm start`:

 ```shell
 cd <project-name>